EndoTaishi/CLASSIC/documentation/basicInputs.md

 - Z0ORROW Orographic roughness length [m]
   - Z0ORROW is the surface roughness length representing the contribution of orography or other terrain effects to the overall roughness, which becomes important when the modelled grid cell is very large (e.g. in a GCM).
 For field studies it can be set to zero.
 It is presently not required as input for a model run and is set to zero in @ref model_state_drivers.read_initialstate

 Four parameters are required for modelling lateral movement of soil water: GRKFROT, WFCIROT, WFSFROT and XSLPROT.
-However, the routines for interflow and streamflow modelling are not implemented in this version of CLASSIC, so unless the user is involved in this development, these parameters can be set to arbitrary values, since they will not be used.
+However, the routines for interflow and streamflow modelling are not implemented in this version of CLASSIC, so unless the user is involved in this development, these parameters can be set to arbitrary values, since they will not be used (Presently they are not read in).

 - grclarea Area of grid cell \f$[km^{2} ]\f$